Discover more from billinformed

 Big Dogs Save Lives - My big dog saved my life by pulling me out of a burning building.
 My big dog attacked a dangerous criminal breaking into my house.

 Purse Dogs are landlords - Dogs should be practical and contribute to society.
-Purse dogs create nothing and just rent collect in the form of food and toys.
+Purse dogs create nothing and just rent-collect in the form of food and toys.

 With the groups established, your influencers will need to spread across all forms of media, the web, TV, message boards and social media to disparage purse dogs, espouse the virtues of big dogs and demand the passage of “More Bull, No Shitz.”

 Note: You need to coordinate the spread.
 You want to blanket the media with your message to get a head start on the unprepared purse dog proponents.
-Hitting first and fast could tilt public opinion heavily, hopefully too heavy, that the evil purse dog industrial complex can’t counter your dominance of the narrative.
+Hitting first and fast could tilt public opinion heavily, hopefully too heavily, that the evil purse dog industrial complex can’t counter your dominance of the narrative.

 Influencers are for sale.
 Use money from Big Canine and the dog food companies to buy their influence, boost and spread your message, and create the impression that “More Bull, No Shitz” has support in all segments of society.